adea-gerguri/DataSecurity/README.md

 - JavaFX SDK
 - MySQL Database
 - IntelliJ IDEA ( or any other Java IDE)
+- SceneBuilder - used for creating FXML files
+- Dalle3 - used for AI image generator

 ### Database Setup
 1. Install MySQL and create a database named 'datasecurity'